Economics (A Level)

 • Macroeconomic objectives and policy

-This theme focuses and develops the microeconomic concepts introduced in Theme 1 and focuses on business economics.
+Theme 3: Business behaviour and the labour market.
+This theme develops the microeconomic concepts introduced in Theme 1 and focuses on business economics.
 Students will develop an understanding of:

 • Business growth